-Parking decals must be displayed on the lower corner of the front windshield on the passenger side.
-By securing and affixing the decal, the student agrees to abide by the following parking regulations:
+Parking hangtags must be displayed on the rearview mirror.
+By doing so, the student agrees to abide by the following parking regulations:

 - 1. The speed limit is not to exceed 10 mph on any campus. - 2.
 The registered driver is responsible for his automobile regardless of who is driving. - 3.
 Visitor's Parking Permits are issued to non-student campus guests.
 Students experiencing car trouble or other extenuating circumstances that necessitate bringing an unregistered vehicle on campus may also qualify for a Visitor's Parking Permit.
 A Visitor's Parking Permit should be obtained immediately upon arriving on campus.
 Permits are available from the Office of the Dean of Students on the Wadley and Opelika Campuses and from the Administrative Office on the Valley Campus. - 4.
 Vehicles may not be parked in a "no parking" zone. - a.
-Vehicles parked improperly with or without a parking decal showing will be ticketed and a \$25.00 fine will be assessed.
+Vehicles parked improperly with or without a parking hangtag showing will be ticketed and a \$25.00 fine will be assessed.
 Students owing fines will have all college records placed on hold until fines are paid. - b.
-Vehicles parked improperly can be towed from campus at owner's expense. - All users of handicapped parking spaces must validate their parking permit.
+Vehicles parked improperly can be towed from campus at owner's expense. - 5.
+All users of handicapped parking spaces must validate their parking permit.
 Information on the validation process is available in the Office of Dean of Students. - 6.
 No parking on yellow curbs. - 7.
 All stop signs must be obeyed. - 8.
-Vehicles left on campus overnight must be registered with the Campus Security.

-- 9. No driving and/or parking on the grass, sidewalks, or curbs. - 10.
+Vehicles left on campus overnight must be registered with the Campus Security. - 9.
+No driving and/or parking on the grass, sidewalks, or curbs. - 10.
 Double parking is prohibited. - 11.
 Blocking driveways, entrances, and exits to parking areas or buildings is prohibited. - 12.
 Drivers must yield to pedestrians in designated crosswalks. - 13.
 Vehicles must be parked in designated parking spaces. - 14.
 Residential students (students living in the residence hall/dorm on the Wadley campus) must obtain a dorm decal to be attached to their SU hangtag.
 The decal should be placed in the center of the college seal. - 15.
 Reckless driving as defined by the Alabama Code #32-5A-190 is prohibited.